nicklockwood/layout/README.md

 For an enum, you can choose to use either the enum values themselves or the `rawValue`s if they exist.
 If the type of the property matches the `rawValue` (as is the case for most Objective-C APIs) then it's typically not necessary to also provide a custom `setValue(forExpression:)` implementation, but you'll have to determine this on a per-case basis.

+# Advanced Topics

+## Manual Integration

+If you would prefer not to subclass `LayoutViewController`, you can mount a `LayoutNode` directly into a view or view controller by using the `mount(in:)` method:

+	class MyViewController: UIViewController {

+    	var layoutNode: LayoutNode!

+        public override func viewDidLoad() {
+        	super.viewDidLoad()

+        	// Create a layout node from and XML file or data object self.layoutNode = LayoutNode.with(xmlData: ...)

+        	// Mount it
+        	try! self.layoutNode.mount(in: self)
+        }

+        public override func viewWillLayoutSubviews() {
+        	super.viewWillLayoutSubviews()

+        	// Ensure layout is resized after screen rotation, etc try! self.layoutNode.update()
+        }
+    }

+This method of integration does not provide the automatic live reloading feature for local XML files, nor the "red box" debugging interface - both of those are implemented internally by the `LayoutViewController`.

+Note that both the `mount(in:)` and `update()` methods may throw an error.
+An error will be thrown if there is a problems with your XML markup, or in an expression's syntax or logic.
+These errors are not expected to occur in a correctly implemented layout - they typically only happen if you have made a mistake in your code, so it should be OK to suppress them with `!` for release builds (assuming you've tested your app before releasing it!).

+If you are loading XML templates from a external source, you may wish to catch and log errors instead of allowing them to crash, as there is a greater likelihood of an error making it into production if templates and native code are updated independently.

 # Example Projects

 There are two example projects includes with the Expression library.
 These use CocoaPods for integration, however the pod directories are included in the repository, so they should be ready to run.